puneet-2/Manufac-Data-Analysis-task/README.md

 git clone <repository_url>

-1 - Navigate to the project directory: cd wine-statistics 2 - Install dependencies: yarn install
+1 - Navigate to the project directory: cd wine-statistics

+2 - Install dependencies: yarn install

+Step 3 - Install Mantine
+Install Mantine v7 using yarn. yarn add @mantine/core

-3 - Run the project: yarn start
+Step 4 - Run the project: yarn start

 -->This will open the application in your default web browser.